The Trojan Women: Stage

 In March 2023 a production of Women of Troy directed by Ben Winspear and starring his wife actor-producer Marta Dusseldorp was staged at the 10 Days on the Island festival in Tasmania, Australia.
 Poetry by Iranian-Kurdish refugee Behrouz Boochani, who was for many years detained by the Australian Government in Manus Island detention centre, was set to music composed by Katie Noonan and performed by a chorus of Tasmanian women and girls, interspersed with the text of the play.

+In April 2026, the Oxford (UK) based Mandala Theatre Company presented Trojan Women, an adaptation by Karim Alrawi set in Gaza, directed by Yasmin Sidhwa.
+The production was later showcased in July of that year at the Grenoble European Theatre Festival.

 Music Theater

 On July 7, 1986, the opera, Troades, with a libretto by conductor Gerd Albrecht and composer Aribert Reimann based on the German translation by Franz Werfel, the author of The Song of Bernadette, opened the 1986 Munich Opera Festival.
 It had been commissioned by the Bavarian State Opera, which mounted the production in the National Theater Munich.